Distance education: COVID-19 pandemic

-Though schools are slow to adapt to new technologies, Covid-19 required schools to adapt and learn how to use new digital and online learning tools.
+A recent study about the benefits and drawbacks of online learning found that students have had a harder time producing their own work.
+The study suggests teachers should cut back on the amount of information taught and incorporate more activities during the lesson, in order for students to create their own work.
+Though schools are slow to adapt to new technologies, COVID-19 required schools to adapt and learn how to use new digital and online learning tools.
 Web conferencing has become more popular since 2007.
 Researchers have found that people in online classes perform just as effectively as participants in conventional learning classes.
 The use of online learning is becoming a pathway for learners with sparse access to physical courses so they can complete their degrees.
-Furthermore, digital classroom technologies allow those living remotely to access learning and it enables the student to fit learning into their schedule more easily.
+Furthermore, digital classroom technologies allow those living remotely to access learning, and it enables the student to fit learning into their schedule more easily.